farmersof sweet potatoes

 We also supplement the quantity of plants needed by buying generation-1 plants from NC-certified seed producers.
 This way, we keep the quality of our crop at top level and achieve the best results.

-For a small part of the year, we supplement the range with products from other production areas such as Spain, Egypt, China, Brazil, Argentina and Honduras.
+For a small part of the year, we supplement the range with products from grower partners from other production areas such as Spain, Egypt, China, Brazil, Argentina and Honduras.
 So that the quality is comparable in every period of the year.

 See below how sweet potato is grown.